BIDMCDigitalPsychiatry/LAMP-platform/docs/07-deploy/07-deploying.md

         external: true
     ```yaml

-2. If you plan to self-host the LAMP dashboard:
+2. If you plan to self-host the LAMP dashboard, please add the service below to your modified stack file as well:

     ```yaml
     version: '3.7'